silverbullettechnology/tdsdr-build/README.md

    the PetaLinux license terms to use the PetaLinux SDK.

    PetaLinux will also try to test whether your user account is authorized to use *sudo* to run commands as root.
-This is not necessary for building the SDRDC firmware, and you can press Enter at the password prompt to skip this test.
+This is not necessary for building the TD-SDR firmware, and you can press Enter at the password prompt to skip this test.
 The warning message this produces can be ignored.